This is a complete guide on how to use Obsidian as a Zettelkasten as a beginner.

 But as always, you’re going to see people showcase their cool plugins that every Obsidian user needs to install.
 I can’t blame them.
 Because shiny object syndrome is real!

-But chasing the latest features and plugins keeps you busy working on the system and not in the system.
+But chasing the latest features and plugins keeps you busy working ON the system and not IN the system.

 I hate digital clutter and feature creep.